Spire: Gothic spires

 The Gothic church spire originated in the 12th century as a simple, four-sided pyramidal structure on top of a church tower.
 The spire could be constructed of masonry, as at Salisbury Cathedral, or of wood covered with lead, as at Notre-Dame de Paris.
 Gradually, spires became taller, slimmer, and more complex in form.
 Triangular sections of masonry, called broaches were added to the sides, at an angle to the faces of the tower, as at St Columba, Cologne.
 In the 12th and 13th centuries, more ornament was added to the faces of the spires, particularly gabled dormers over the centres of the faces of the towers, as in the southwest tower of Chartres Cathedral.
 Additional vertical ornament, in the form of slender pinnacles in pyramid shapes, were often placed around the spires, to express the transition between the square base and the octagonal spire.

-The spires of the late 13th century achieved great height; one example was Fribourg Cathedral in Switzerland, where the gabled lantern and spire reached a height of 385 ft.
+The spires of the late 13th century achieved great height; one example was Freiburg Minster in Germany, where the gabled lantern and spire reached a height of 385 ft.
 In England, a tall needle spire was sometimes constructed at the edge of tower, with pinnacles at the other corners.
 The western spires of Lichfield Cathedral are an example.

 Spires were particularly fragile in the wind, and a number of English Gothic spires collapsed; notably that of Malmesbury Abbey (1180–1500); Lincoln Cathedral (which had been the tallest in the world) 1349–1549; and Chichester Cathedral (1402–1861).
 The spire of Salisbury Cathedral, completed in 1320 and 404 ft tall, without the tower, required the addition of buttresses, arches and tie irons to keep it intact.
 Finally, in 1668 the architect Christopher Wren designed reinforcing beams which halted the deformation of the structure.

 Openwork spires were a notable architectural innovation, beginning with the spire at Freiburg Minster, in which the pierced stonework was held together by iron cramps.
 The openwork spire, represented a radical but logical extension of the Gothic tendency toward a skeletal structure.